Dwayne Roloson: New York Islanders

 On July 1, 2009, Roloson became an unrestricted free agent.
 After rejecting a one-year, $3 million offer from Edmonton, Roloson signed a two-year, $5 million contract with the New York Islanders.
 The Islanders also signed Martin Biron, who was to serve as Roloson's backup goaltender while Rick DiPietro was out on injured reserve.
 Roloson lost his first game as an Islander on October 3, 2009, in a shootout.

 On November 23, 2009, Roloson made 58 saves on 61 shots in a 4–3 overtime win over the Toronto Maple Leafs.
-The 58 saves were a career high, and broke the Islander club record of 56, held by Rick DiPietro.
+His 58 saves were the most by an NHL goaltender since Ron Tugnutt stopped 70 shots in 1991.
+Roloson also broke his own career-high and Rick DiPietro's franchise record for most saves in a single game.

 Tampa Bay Lightning

 On January 1, 2011, Roloson was traded to the Tampa Bay Lightning in exchange for defenceman Ty Wishart.
 He won his first game with Tampa Bay in a 1–0 overtime shutout against the Washington Capitals.
 In his first 11 games with the Lightning, he recorded four shutouts.
 In April 2011, Roloson recorded a shutout in a first round playoff Game 7 against the Pittsburgh Penguins, making him the oldest goaltender to do so.
-Roloson and the Lightning ultimately advanced to the 2011 Eastern Conference Finals, where they were eliminated by the Boston Bruins in seven games.
+Roloson and the Lightning ultimately advanced to the 2011 Eastern Conference Finals against the Boston Bruins.
+Going into game six of the games six and seven, Roloson had never lost an elimination game in his career and with the Lightning down 3–2 and on the brink of elimination, Roloson and the Lightning defeated the Bruins 5–4 to force a game seven where the Lighting would fall 1–0, resulting in their elimination from the playoffs, one win short from reaching the Stanley Cup Finals and marking the first and only time in Roloson's career where he had been in net for an elimination game.

 With his contract set to expire, the Lightning signed Roloson to a one-year, $3 million contract extension on June 29, 2011.
 He retired at season's end after the Lightning failed to qualify for the 2012 playoffs.